-EN 0130 is undergoing revisions in order to meet the needs of busy adult learners who have multiple demands in their lives.
+EN 0130 has undergone revision in order to meet the needs of busy adult learners who have multiple demands in their lives.
 Blended delivery integrates classroom learning (3 hours/week) with computer-based learning (3 hours/week).
-This delivery takes advantage of the many computer resources.
+This delivery takes advantage of the many computer resources and allows time for individual work.